nclarius/shell-scripts/open-on-current-desktop/README.md

 # Open on Current Desktop

 Shell scripts to make specific applications always open on the current virtual desktop.
-This is intended to fix an annoying behavior with KWin where opening a window would sometimes unsolicitedly teleport you to a different desktop.
+This is trying to fix an annoying behavior with KWin where opening a window would sometimes unsolicitedly teleport you to a different desktop.

 There are three cases when this happens: A program is already open on a different desktop, and either:

 1. The program can only run one instance, e.g. Thunderbird or KDE System Settings.

    This gets fixed with `open_thunderbird_on_current_desktop.sh` by moving a possible existing instance to the current desktop.

 2. The program prefers to open files in an existing window, e.g. Firefox or Atom.

-   This gets fixed with `open_firefox_on_current_desktop.sh` by instructing the program to open the file in a new window if there is no existing instance on the current desktop.
+   This gets fixed with `open_firefox_on_current_desktop.sh` by instructing the program to open the file in a new window if there is no existing instance on the current desktop

 3. The program raises other existing instances when opening a new file, e.g. Atom.

    This gets fixed with [Demands Attention Only on Current Desktop](https://www.pling.com/p/1112536) by Martin Gräßlin.